 These batteries only last a few years so they will need to be replaced eventually.
 With the limited space in the box this could be tricky.
 My goal for the design was to keep things out of the way so that nothing had to be removed to get the batteries out.
-The only thing that gets in the way is the head unit and it will slide forward enough for the battery to clear without removing it.
+I managed to get everything but the charging ports down on one end.
+Besides the charging ports wich can be unscrewed and slid out, the only thing that gets in the way is the head unit and it will slide forward enough for the battery to clear without removing it.
 Just two spring clips on each side of the head unit hold it in place.

 The charge controller cover was removed for better cooling and it was mounted directly to the rear of the box using 6x32x1/2" machine head screws.
 The LEDs were bent up and over the top of the controller board and can be seen through the back of the box.
 I cut the section off of the controller cover that held the LEDs.
 By slipping this over the LEDs it cuts down on light coming through the rest of the box.

 The Supply circuit provides incoming charging power to the controller.

 The Battery circuit feeds power to the battery and draws power for the load when neccessary.

 The Load circuit provides power for the devices in the box.

 The Supply circuit is power by solar panels or an AC "wall wart".

 The Battery circuit is isolated and protected by the charge controller from faults in the supply or load circuits.